 The most fundamental part of digitizing VHS or other type of analog video is the playing of the tape.
 If the tape plays poorly, then the signal fed to the digitizing device will be poor.
 The final digital video product, whether a DVD or other digital video format, will also be poor.
 Just because video is transferred to a DVD does not necessarily mean it will be comparable to the typical DVD quality.
 There is an old saying in the video digitization field – “Garbage in, means garbage out.”

-A good quality video cassette recorder should be used to transfer VHS to DVD.
+To transfer VHS to DVD, an important requirement is a good quality video cassette recorder.
 Avoid using cheap equipment.
 The equipment must also be clean and the internal tape guiding system properly aligned.
-If the VCR is not performing properly or has been used extensively, then it is a good idea to get it professionally cleaned and serviced before beginning the transfer process.
-It may be a good idea to purchase a new VCR, although nowadays it is getting harder to find stand alone VCRs, let alone good quality ones.
-At the very least, use the newest and/or best unit that is available.
+If the VCR is not performing properly or has experienced extensive use, then it is a good idea to get it professionally cleaned and serviced before beginning the transfer process.
+It may be a good idea to purchase a new VCR, although nowadays it is getting harder to find VCRs, let alone good quality ones.
+At the very least, use the newest and/or best unit available.

-If possible use a S-VHS machine or pro type VCR.
+If possible, use a S-VHS machine or pro type VCR.
 These upper end units will allow for better output video connections than standard consumer video cassette recorders can provide.

 For VHS VCRs the options are composite or S-Video.
 If a playback unit is available that has the S-Video output, then use this option.
 Otherwise, use the composite outputs.
 This is explained in more detail at the VHS to digital page.